khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 ### IDWquad
 This is a quadrant-based IDW implementation that is not built on top of third-party software (apart from scipy, from which cKDTree is used).
-It builds a KD-tree representation of the points of the input tile and overlay it with a raster of the desired dimensions.
+It builds a KD-tree representation of the points of the input tile and overlays it with a raster of the desired dimensions.
 For each pixel, it iteratively queries more and more points until it has enough points **per quadrant** to consider an IDW interpolation reliable.
-The algorithm can either based its KD-tree queries on k-nearest neighbours to find, or a query radius to search within.
+The algorithm can either base its KD-tree queries on k-nearest neighbours to find, or a query radius to search within.
 I'll explain how it works by giving some more detail about the parameters, listing them in the same order as in the list of arguments above.

 * **Starting interpolation radius/number of neighbours _k_ to query:** The starting value for the radius or number of neighbours to query.
 This is the value that will be incremented until enough points per quadrant can be found to interpolate a value for the pixel.